What Does Defamation Mean?

 - The business suffered actual financial harm as a consequence of the defamation.

 Imagine that a customer left the following comment about a restaurant on Yelp: “I hated the food.
 Terrible experience.”
 Could that type of statement constitute defamation?
 The answer is almost certainly no. The reason is that the negative comment, while possibly hyperbolic and completely unfair, is not a factual statement.
-It is an opinion, and therefore covered by the First Amendment right to free speech.
+It is an opinion.
+As such, it is covered by the First Amendment right to free speech, as the U.S. Supreme Court reasoned in the landmark case New York Times Co. v.
+Sullivan.

 “A common misconception is that using blanket epitaphs such as ‘You are a thief,’ or ‘You are a crook’ gives rise to libel claims in most states,” says Lubin.
-“In most states, such as Illinois, these statements—while extremely derogatory and hurtful—are opinions.
+“In most states, such as Illinois, these statements—while extremely derogatory and hurtful—are opinions [protected by freedom of speech].
 To make statements like this defamatory, they need to be accompanied by objectively false statements of fact—such as, ‘You are a thief because you broke into my house and took my property.’”

 When to Sue for Defamation

-- Ability to Resolve the Matter at a Lower Level: In some cases, the issue of defamation can be effectively resolved at a lower level.
+- Ability to Resolve the Matter Without a Defamation Suit: In some cases, the issue of defamation can be effectively resolved at a lower level.
 Through a professionally drafted demand letter, you may be able to get a defendant to delete, withdraw, or retract a false claim.

 - The Likelihood of Liability and Value: No company wants to get locked into an expensive, protracted dispute over defamatory statements that are ultimately not that meaningful.
 There may be times when filing a lawsuit offers little real benefit.
 A cost-benefit analysis is important.
 Consider that likelihood of liability and the value of the claim.